spiceai/docs/README.md

 ### Current Limitations

 - Running in Docker is required.
-We will support a baremetal experience at launch.
+We will support a pure metal experience at launch.
 - Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
 - arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon :-)